alliedvision/VmbC_Examples/README.md

 * VmbAPI:

     In the configurePreset `win64`, set the value of `VMB_API_PATH` to your local VmbAPI installation.
-    The path must point to the root directory of your VmbAPI installation.
+    The path must point to the root directory of your VmbAPI installation, e.g.:
-    The VmbAPI installation may either be a local directory built with VmbAPI's CMake install target or it may be the API directory of the Vimba X installer, e.g.:

     ```
     "VMB_API_PATH": "C:/Program Files/Allied Vision/Vimba X/api/"
     ```
-    The default location is `${sourceDir}/VmbAPI`, which means you may also just unzip the latest `VmbAPI` artifact right into the `VmbC/Examples` directory.

 * Qt:

-    In addtion, you need to set the Qt search path:
+    If you want to build the Qt examples, you need to set the Qt path:

-    In the configurePreset `win64`, set the value of `QT_PATH` to your local Qt installation, e.g. `C:/Qt_5_15_x64_Windows` or `"C:/Qt/5.15.2/msvc2019_64"` (depending on whether you are using a self-compiled version of Qt or the official Qt installer):
+    In the configurePreset `win64`, set the value of `QT_PATH` to your local Qt installation, e.g.:

     ```
-    "QT_PATH": "C:/Qt_new/5.15.2/msvc2019_64"
+    "QT_PATH": "C:/Qt/5.15.2/msvc2019_64"
     ```

 #### Linux